kyriosking/udacity_cloud_devops_project_4/README.md

 ### Kubernetes Steps

-* Setup and Configure Docker locally
+1. Setup and Configure Docker locally: Please point into the main folder and run following commands by order
+* `./run_docker.sh`
+* `./upload_docker.sh`
-* Setup and Configure Kubernetes locally
+2. Setup and Configure Kubernetes locally: First, we must have `minikube` installed
-* Create Flask app in Container
+* `minikube start`
+* To view minikube status, run `minikube status`
+3. Run via kubectl:
-* Run via kubectl
+* Run `./run_kubernetes.sh`
+* Wait for a few minutes to initialize
+* To check the initializing process, run `kubectl get pods`